Dzemat-Lozana/dzemat-lozana.github.io/README.md

 1. Edit the TailwindCSS configuration in `tailwind.config.js`
 2. Add custom styles in `assets/css/main.css`
 3. Use TailwindCSS utility classes directly in the HTML templates

-## JavaScript Functionality

-The website includes minimal JavaScript for interactive elements like the language dropdown menu.
-The main JavaScript file is located at `assets/js/main.js`.

-To add new JavaScript functionality:

-1. Edit the `assets/js/main.js` file or add new JavaScript files in the `assets/js/` directory
-2. Import new JavaScript files in the `layouts/_default/baseof.html` template
-3. Use event listeners and DOM manipulation for interactive elements

 ## Deployment